core-wg/comi/draft-ietf-core-comi.md

 retrieve the value of 'system-state/clock/current-datetime'.
 The SID of 'system-state/clock/current-datetime' is 1723, encoded in base64 according to {{id-compression}}, yields a7.
 The response to the request returns the CBOR map with the key set to the SID of the requested data node (i.e. 1723) and the value encoded using a 'text string' as defined in {{I-D.ietf-core-yang-cbor}} section 6.4.
+The datastore resource path /c is an example location discovered with a request similar to {{discovery-ex-ds}}.

 ~~~~
-REQ: GET <example.com/path/to/the/data/store/resource/a7>
+REQ: GET </c/a7>

 RES: 2.05 Content (Content-Format: application/yang-data+cbor)
 {